 Ernest Hemingway wrote:

 “The circus is the only ageless delight that you can buy for money.
 Everything else is supposed to be bad for you.
 But the circus is good for you.
 It’s the only spectacle I know that, while you watch it, gives the quality of a truly happy dream.”

-The “truly happy dream” Hemingway wrote about is the one constant in the chaos of change.
+The “truly happy dream” Hemingway wrote about is the one constant in the chaos that is change.

-This article will follow the evolution of the circus from a high level, discuss how circus has segmented into corporate entertainment and showcase acts that you’re most likely to see performed by circus companies today.
+This article will follow the evolution of the circus from a high level, and then will discuss how circus has segmented into corporate entertainment and showcase acts that you’re most likely to see performed by circus companies today.

 The Beginnings of Circus in The USA